ke112/vscode_plugins/README.md

 ## How to use

-1. Output keywords naturally, such as `sb` for `SizedBox`, `spacer` for `Spacer`, etc.
+1. Output keywords naturally, such as `fsb` for `SizedBox`, `fspacer` for `Spacer`, etc.
-2. Currently supported code snippets, the recognition features are all Chinese descriptions, convenient for quick selection, and may be replaced with a unified prefix later.
+2. Currently supported code snippets all have identification features starting with `f` and are accompanied by Chinese descriptions for quick and easy selection.
+A unified prefix may be used to replace them in the future.

 ## Contribution